Akselmo/artificial-rage/README.md

 I also want this project to be a starting point for some who want to make their own simple FPS, or they could use this as a learning tool.

-If you want to play my "bigger" games: https://akselmo.itch.io/

 ## Howto compile for different platforms